-The figure below shows minute-by-minute energy expenditure during a rest day and a day beginning with a single bout of sprint interval training (SIT).
+The figure below shows minute-by-minute energy expenditure during a rest day and a day beginning with a single bout of HIIT.
 While there’s a big spike in energy expenditure during and immediately after the workout itself, it soon dropped back to normal.

 How many extra calories did the subjects burn?

 500… 750… 1000?

 The average increase in energy expenditure on the HIIT day was 225 calories.
 And that’s not just the calories burned after the workout.
 It’s the calories burned both during and after exercise.

 I couldn’t find a picture of 225 calories, so here’s one that shows you what 200 calories looks like.
 It’s not even a whole chocolate muffin.